jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 ### 29 Assistance may be provided subject to conditions
 Assistance under this Part may be provided to a requesting country subject to such conditions as the Attorney-General determines in any particular case or class of cases.

+### Subpart 2 — Assistance in locating or identifying persons

 **Assistance in locating or identifying persons**

 ### 30 Assistance in locating or identifying persons